lwheinsberg/mvNUR/README.md

 #### 3.2.1.2 Troubleshooting

-Note that you need to have GSL (GNU Scientific Library) installed on your machine before you can install mvBIMBAM.
-GSL is an open-source software library that provides a wide range of mathematical and statistical functions for scientific and numerical computing.
+Note that you need to have command line tools and GSL (GNU Scientific Library) installed on your machine before you can install mvBIMBAM.
 Please see [`Troubleshooting.md`](Troubleshooting.md) for tips on getting GSL installed on your machine.

 # 4 Synthetic data set overview